-- 5.1 The action plan priorities in Section 4 provide clarity on the strategic focus mirrored in the annual outturn report. - 5.2 Section 5 of the report gives an overview of the main strategic developments including a self-assessment that was completed in March 2018 with the support of the Improvement Service.
+- 5.1 The action plan priorities in Section 4 provide clarity on the strategic focus mirrored in the annual outturn report. - 5.2 Section 5 of the VAW MAP Annual Report gives an overview of the main strategic developments including a self-assessment that was completed in March 2018 with the support of the Improvement Service.
 The recommendations arising from this were taken forward in 2018-2019 and informed changes to reporting structures and governance procedures relating to the VAW MAP.
-This section also outlines Inverclyde Council's commitment to the Equally Safe at Work Employer Accreditation Programme which recognises that violence against women is a cause and consequence of gender inequality. - 5.3 Section 6 provides a summary of recent changes to the law that will contribute significantly to addressing behaviour of perpetrators who engage in a course of behaviour that is abusive towards their partners/ex partners.
-The Domestic Abuse (Scotland) Act 2018 was implemented on the 1st of April 2019 and will make it easier for Police and Prosecutors to investigate and prosecute as single offence the totality of behaviour amounting to Domestic Abuse.
+This section also outlines Inverclyde Council's commitment to the Equally Safe at Work Employer Accreditation Programme which recognises that violence against women is a cause and consequence of gender inequality. - 5.3 Section 6 of the VAW MAP Annual Report provides a summary of recent legislative changes to the law that will contribute significantly to addressing behaviour of perpetrators who engage in a course of behaviour that is abusive towards their partners/ex partners.
+The Domestic Abuse (Scotland) Act 2018 was implemented on 1 April 2019 and will make it easier for Police and Prosecutors to investigate and prosecute as single offence the totality of behaviour amounting to Domestic Abuse.